“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 ▸ Impact on target species.
 This includes the impact on the studied species, counting the handled or collected individuals as well as the non-collected individuals, their family group, and the species community at large.

 ▸ Impact on non-target species.
-Often, the focus on impact assessment is on vertebrates and overlook other groups.
+Often, the focus on impact assessment is on vertebrates and overlooks other groups.
 Study impact should also account for the impact on all kind of species from plant and fungi communities, to all species of animals, including insects in the vicinity.

 Sentience and pain are usually not explicit criteria in evaluating research impacts.
-These concepts are now recognized to apply potentially to a whole new realm of species including invertebrates, and fish.
+These concepts are now recognized to apply potentially to a whole new realm of species including invertebrates and fish.
 It is important to include them in our assessment.
-As for the other species that have not yet been included in the ‘select’ sentience list, we want to remind our colleagues that the absence of evidence is not an evidence of absence.
+As for the other species that have not yet been included in the ‘select’ sentience list, we want to remind our colleagues that the absence of evidence is not evidence of absence.
 It is likely a question of resource and time before we realize once more that humans are not unique as far as sentience is concerned [DI06].

 ▸ The novelty factor.
 ‘Novelty’ (of the research) has to be evaluated as part of the assessment.
 If there is limited novelty then we must question the need for the sampling (and study).
 Have we done due diligence in investigating alternates that are potentially less ‘disruptive’?
 Have we checked what data is already available that could fulfill our objectives and avoid fieldwork sampling?